 Step 4: Leave the mixture on your pet for 20 minutes before rinsing.
 Longer than this can risk bleaching the fur, especially on black or dark brown fur.

 Step 5: Rinse your pet’s fur and skin well.
 Then bathe them in a pet shampoo.
-Ideally, use a hypoallergenic shampoo such as Hylyt.
+Ideally, use a hypoallergenic shampoo.
 Be sure to rinse well again.
 You may want to use some conditioner, especially if you need to watch your pet several times.

 You may need to repeat the above process two or three more times.